SubAt0m1c/HateCheaters/README.md

-i hate cheaters
+# i hate cheaters

-(fairly) simple mod which adds modules into odin.
+### (fairly) simple mod which adds modules into odin.

-Current modules:
-Autokick
-Block wrong clicks (terminals)

-coming soon: idk
+Requires any version of odin 1.2.5.beta8 or newer.